Chapter 3750-10 Commission Management Rules

 (B) The commission shall establish an executive committee consisting of members as required in division (B)(9) of section 3750.02 of the Revised Code.
 The commission shall delegate to the executive committee the performance of such of the commission's duties and powers under Chapter 3750. of the Revised Code as are required or authorized to be so delegated under division (B)(9) of section 3750.02 of the Revised Code.
-The directors of the environmental protection agency and public safty or their designees shall serve as the co-chairs of the executive committee.
+The directors of the environmental protection agency and public safty or the directors' designees shall serve as the co-chairs of the executive committee.

-(C) The commission shall establish, through resolution, such committees as it determines necessary or convenient from time to time to implement and administer Chapter 3750. of the Revised Code.
+(C) The commission shall establish, through resolution, such committees as the commission determines necessary or convenient from time to time to implement and administer Chapter 3750. of the Revised Code.
 The committees may include such standing and temporary committees as necessary.
 Any committee may be dissolved through the adoption of a resolution by the commission.

 (1) The commission shall designate two co-chairpersons for each committee, one from a state agency, and one from the committee's membership who is also an appointee of the governor.

-(2) Each committee may obtain input from noncommission personnel
+(2) Each committee may obtain input from noncommission personnel.

-(3) The committees shall meet as necessary:
+(3) The committees shall meet as necessary.

 (4) A committee that has met since the last regular commission meeting shall report in writing to the commission during the next regular commission meeting.
 The written reports of each committee shall contain a summary of the committee's activities, rather than verbatim statements or transcript.

-(5) A committee may propose resolutions for the entire commission to consider
+(5) A committee may propose resolutions for the entire commission to consider.

 (A) The commission shall meet at least annually.
 Except as provided in section 121.22 of the Revised Code, or otherwise in the Revised Code, all meetings of the commission or any of its committees shall be open to the public.
 Meetings of the executive committee, when determining whether to issue an enforcement order or to request a civil action, civil penalty action or criminal action to enforce Chapter 3750. of the Revised Code, or an issue that meets a condition of paragraph (B) of this rule shall ordinarily be held in private unless there is a majority vote of the full membership of the commission or a majority vote of the executive committee in favor of a public meeting.